Preciousclement/Netflix-Userbase-Analysis/README.md

 - [Recommendations](#recommendations)

 ### Project Overview
-This project focuses on analyzing a Netflix userbase dataset, aiming to reveal insights related to subscription types, revenue patterns, and user demographics.
+This project focuses on analyzing a Netflix userbase dataset, aiming to reveal insights related to netfilx subscription types, revenue patterns, and it's user demographics.

 ### Data Source
 The primary data set used for this analysis is "Netflix_Userbase.csv" file from kaggle.com.